pschatzmann/arduino-liquid-dsp/README.md

 oscillators, modems, synchronizers, complex mathematical operations, and much more.

-This is an adapted version of Joseph D. Gaeddert's [liquid-dsp](https://github.com/jgaeddert/liquid-dsp)  which can be used as Arduino library.
+This is an adapted version of Joseph D. Gaeddert's [liquid-dsp](https://github.com/jgaeddert/liquid-dsp)  so that it can be used as Arduino library.

 ```c++
 // get in, manipulate data, get out